SRES-201-119

 What it does

-This is a Senate resolution expressing support for designating the week of May 4–10, 2025, as "National Small Business Week."
+This resolution expresses the Senate's support for designating the week of May 4–10, 2025, as "National Small Business Week."
 It honors the contributions of small businesses and entrepreneurs across the United States.
-The resolution carries no legal force, creates no new law, and does not authorize spending or regulatory action.
+The resolution is purely symbolic and does not create law, appropriate funds, or impose any requirements on any person or entity.

 Who benefits